solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-2_Connect_Query_Azure_CLI.md

 ## Connect and query an Azure Database for PostgreSQL Flexible Server using the Azure CLI

-pgAdmin is not the only method of running queries against your PostgreSQL database.
+pgAdmin is not the only method of running queries against a PostgreSQL database.
 This section explains how to perform queries against Azure Database for PostgreSQL Flexible Server using the Azure CLI and the [`az postgres flexible-server` utilities](https://learn.microsoft.com/cli/azure/postgres/flexible-server?view=azure-cli-latest) and references the steps in the [Quickstart: Connect and query with Azure CLI with Azure Database for PostgreSQL Flexible Server - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/connect-azure-cli#create-a-database) article.

 The Azure CLI supports running queries interactively, via the `az postgres flexible-server connect` command, which is like running queries interactively against a PostgreSQL instance through the PostgreSQL CLI (also known as the PSQL Tool).
 Alternatively, It is also possible to run an individual SQL query or a SQL file using the `az postgres flexible-server execute` command.